About Megan

 And it’s not something I can do alone.

-Along the way, I’m inviting others to be part of the journey — whether that means following the story, sharing the project, or contributing to the organizations this run supports.
+Along the way, I’m inviting others to be part of the journey, whether that means following the story, sharing the project, or contributing to the charity this run supports.